kpwhri/Sentinel-Acute-Pancreatitis/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* This work was funded as part of the [Sentinel Initiative](https://www.fda.gov/safety/fdas-sentinel-initiative).
+* NEEDS EDITING: This work was funded as part of the [Sentinel Initiative](https://www.fda.gov/safety/fdas-sentinel-initiative).